bloovis/sup-notmuch.mirror/README.md

 reverting some of Jun Wu's changes, to restore some features that he deleted.

 All of my changes are on the `notmuch` branch of this repository.
+I have tested it in the following environments:

+* Linux Mint 19 (based on Ubuntu 18.04), with
+ruby version 2.5.1p57, and notmuch version 0.26.

-I have tested it on Linux Mint 19 (based on Ubuntu 18.04), which uses ruby version 2.5.1p57, and notmuch version 0.26.
+* Linux Mint 21 and Ubuntu 22.04, with ruby version 3.0.2p107 and notmuch version 0.35.

+I have ported Sup-notmuch to Crystal, and am now using that full-time instead of sup-notmuch; see the `csup` project.

 ## Sup User's Guide